Lavandula angustifolia

 True lavender (Lavandula angustifolia) is cultivated in the Kuyucak region of southwest Türkiye, on the same plateau-foothills that have supplied the Ottoman court and the wider Anatolian household with calming oils for generations.

 The Diwan poets called the evening register Huzur — quiet.
 The plant carries exactly that.
-Bithyné's Sérénité line returns lavender to its Anatolian home rather than the more familiar Provence framing.
+The Anatolian context — the slopes of Kuyucak, the household evening rituals — frames lavender differently from the more familiar Provence iconography.

 Properties: calming, mildly antiseptic, deeply restful.
 Traditional uses: pillow sachets, evening bath, scalp oil, gentle skin balm.